goldpointecoa/doula/replit.md

 - June 26, 2025.
 Configured CMS to use git-gateway for proper Netlify Identity integration
 - June 26, 2025.
 Added Netlify Identity scripts and redirect handling for authentication
 - June 26, 2025.
 Migrated from Replit Agent to standard Replit environment
 - June 26, 2025.
-Fixed blog data fetching to use API endpoints instead of static JSON files
+Implemented hybrid blog data fetching with API fallback to static files for Netlify compatibility

 ## User Preferences